Senior Chaplain: Fr. Paul Thompson. Email: S-Chaplain@epsomcollege.org.uk. Telephone: 01372 821288.

 At Epsom College, we have a wide diversity of skills and religious traditions within the Chaplaincy team.
 Fr.
-Paul Thompson is the Senior Chaplain and is assisted by Canon Adrian Esdaile and Mrs Kellie Symons.
-Together these three care for the whole school and also the liturgical occasions for the Christians who attend Chapel.
+Paul Thompson is the Senior Chaplain and is assisted by Canon Adrian Esdaile.
+Together they care for the whole school and also the liturgical occasions for the Christians who attend Chapel.
 Two other colleagues assist in our multi-faith educational approach within the school community -a Muslim Imam and a Hindu priest.

 They are here to listen.
 The Chaplains spend much of their day meeting with people, often on a one-to-one basis.
 Another important part of their work is to coordinate the liturgical life of the school within Chapel with its many and varied services through the year.
 Pupils and staff are prepared for the variety of sacraments of the Church.
 Many become involved in the Prayer Groups that exist.
 A short service of Morning Prayer is held in Chapel each day.
 The Chaplains are also involved in teaching and learning in the school, and in the co-curricular programme.